cryptonary/public/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Crypto Research & Tools

+All of our on-chain data, in-depth analysis, and market insights are powered by Cryptonary.
+Whether you’re a trader looking for edge-case signals or a long-term investor studying tokenomics, you’ll find everything you need right here.

+**Key Features:**
+- **Deep-Dive Reports**
+  Comprehensive write-ups on token economics, protocol upgrades, and sector analyses—complete with charts and real-world case studies.
+- **AI-Generated News & Alerts**
+  Machine-learning summaries that sift through the noise and surface the developments that matter across DeFi, NFTs, L1/L2 ecosystems.
+- **Live Price Dashboards**
+  Real-time tracking of price moves, volume spikes, and funding rates for Bitcoin, Ethereum, Solana, and more.
+- **Token Unlock Schedules**
+  Detailed timelines of upcoming unlocks, with historical context to help you anticipate potential sell-pressure events.
+- **On-Chain Screeners & Metrics**
+  Filter and rank tokens by liquidity, holder distribution, active addresses, and other on-chain indicators.

+Start exploring the full suite of free tools here:

+<a href="https://cryptonary.com/cryptoschool/free-crypto-research-tools/">Crypto Research, Reports, AI News, Live Prices, Token Unlocks.
+Cryptonary</a>